Rapidisimo/JS30-DrumKit/README.md

 1. Watch project intro
 2. Code challenge: Build it myself before seeing anything from the tutorial.

+# Result
+Followed the tutorial and learned a better way of coding it.

 ## Project Source Description
 JavaScript30